savi0tomy/green-software-evaluation-task/README.md

 https://www.kaggle.com/api/v1/datasets/download/masoudnickparvar/brain-tumor-mri-dataset?dataset_version_number=1

 **How to run the code**
-1. clone the repository
+1. clone this repository or download the notebooks
-2. setup the environment.
-Ensure that python and required packages are installed
+2. setup the environment- Ensure that the required packages are installed
-3. Run the notebook
+3. Open the notebook in Google Colab
+4. Run each cell sequentially

 **Results**